maknz/slack/README.md

 #### Settings

-All settings are optional, but are a convenient way of specifying how the client should behave beyond the defaults. **Laravel users: these can all be configured in the package config file.**
+All settings are optional, but are a convenient way of specifying how the client should behave beyond the defaults.

 * `channel`: the default channel that messages will be sent to
    * string